gukoff/gukoff.github.io/_drafts/2026-07-28-new-magic-hexagons.markdown

 I am glad that some ideas born in my human brain turned out to be instrumental.
 Antisymmetry plays a major role in the final construction.
 The potential fields - well, not so much.
 Yet their unexpected smoothness remains interesting in every solution I found, and perhaps they still have something to teach us.

+---

 GPT-5.6 Sol is a remarkably capable mathematical reasoner, but it has a double-edged tendency toward tunnel vision.
 It can go very deep in a chosen direction.
 When that direction is right, this is incredibly powerful.
 When it is wrong, you had better keep an arbiter in the loop - another model or, in my case, a human - to remind it of the bigger picture and notice when progress has quietly stopped.

+It was essential that the model had access to Internet, because it looked up the related mathematical papers which I couldn't possibly provide in advance.
+It was one of the reasons why I used the Web interface GPT instead of Codex (another big reason being that I wanted to this to be more of a mental exercise during my time off and not spend a lot of time in front of the computer).
+But for a serious proof campaign, I would prefer to orchestrate a process with multiple models, remove myself from the loop and give the model access to internet search through a service such as [exa.ai](https://exa.ai/).

+---

 In software engineering, code review became a bottleneck once LLMs made code generation cheap.
 Statically typed languages, static analysis and testing suddenly mattered more than ever because they could take some of the growing burden of correctness verification away from humans.

 Mathematics now faces a similar problem.
 AI can produce candidate theories and proofs faster than people can responsibly verify them.
 This is why Lean and other machine-verifiable proof systems must be an enormous boon to the community, offering a way to scale verification along with generation.

 This story began with an interest in number 19 and ended with a construction of magic hexagons for every order.
-The remaining challenge is to make the proof machine-verifiable - Aristotle has some work to do.
+The remaining challenge is to make the proof machine-verifiable - [Aristotle](https://aristotle.harmonic.fun/) has some work to do.

 <style>
   .hexagon-viewer {